I love to cook, bake, and share my favorite recipes. Food brings our families together to talk, celebrate, and create memories.

 - Generously grease and flour a bundt pan.

-- Put all the ingredients in a large bowl and mix.
+- Combine all the ingredients in a large bowl and mix.
 Pour into prepared bundt pan and place in oven.
 While the cake is baking, make the glaze.

-- Bake for 45 minutes at 350 degrees.
-Stick toothpick into cake.
+- Bake for 45 minutes at 350°F. Stick a toothpick into the cake.
 If it comes out clean, the cake is done!

 - 1/2 cup buttermilk

 - 1/2 teaspoon soda

 - 1 tablespoon white corn syrup

 - 1 stick margarine

 - Mix glaze ingredients in a large saucepan.
 Cook together until the margarine melts and the mixture boils.
 It will change to a darkish brown or form a soft ball.